tiptonspiderj/Meme-Generator/README.md

 ### Dependencies

 The dependencies are React and the Vite compiler.
 I also used Visual Studio Code to make the project from scratch.
 Because of the API calls and React used in the project, it must be ran in a server environment.
 Visual Studio Code makes this really easy if you enable the "Live Server" extension.
-If you have quesitons about that, you can find sources on how to enable the extension on YouTube.
+If you have questions about that, you can find sources on how to enable the extension on YouTube.
 ## Color Reference

 | Color             | Hex                                                                |